lyds214/Gro/README.md

 # Gro
-A Flutter and Firebase project created for BeachHacks 2021
+A Flutter and Firebase project where it helps user to keep track of plant growth.
+This was created for BeachHacks 2021.

 ## Live Demo
 [https://youtu.be/xdWMEW2j9AA](https://devpost.com/software/gro-17ds9o)